-- c.
-Technetium-99m hexamethylpropyleneamineoxime brain scan. - (1) No uptake of isotope in brain parenchyma ("hollow skull phenomenon") - E. Documenting that death by whole brain criteria has been diagnosed - 1.
-A note shall be entered in the medical record at the time of determination of death by brain criteria.
-This note shall include: - a.
-Etiology and irreversibility of condition - b.
-Documentation of examination to include: - (1) Cerebral unresponsiveness - (2) Absence of brainstem reflexes - (3) Absence of motor response to pain - c.
+- 2. Documentation of examination to include: - i.
+Cerebral unresponsiveness - ii.
+Absence of brainstem reflexes - iii.
+Absence of motor response to pain - 3.
 Results of apnea test, including arterial blood gas determinations.
-(Absence of respiration with pCO2 >/= 60 mmHg or rise of >200mmHg) - d.
-Justification for confirmatory test(s), if necessary, and result of that test(s). - e.
+(Absence of respiration with $pCO_2 >/= 60 \text{ mmHg or rise of }>200 \text{mmHg}$) - 4.
+Justification for ancillary test(s), if necessary, and result of that test(s). - 5.
 Repeat neurologic examination.
-Option: the interval is arbitrary, but a 6-hour period is reasonable. - f.
-Time of determination of death by brain criteria. - g.
-Name and title of the two determining physicians. - h.
-Completion of the "UCSDH Post Mortem Death Information" form.
+Option: the interval is arbitrary, but a 6-hour period is reasonable. - 6.
+Name and title of the attending physician performing each examination. - 7.
+Time of determination of death by brain criteria. - B. Completion of the "UCSDH Post Mortem Death Information" form (may be performed by house staff).

-F. Special Considerations in Infants and Children
+VI.
+Special Considerations in Infants and Children

-- 1. The criteria for the clinical diagnosis of death in infants and children are the same as adults with these exceptions regarding personnel, repeat testing, observation periods and the use of ancillary studies: - a.
+- A. The criteria for the clinical diagnosis of death in infants and children are the same as adults with the following important exceptions regarding criteria, personnel, repeat testing, observation periods and the use of ancillary studies: - 1.
+Criteria (MUST be met): - i.
+Normothermic: Core temperature >35°C (95°F) - ii.
+Normotensive for age (systolic blood pressure not less than 2 standard deviation below age-appropriate norm) and without signs of volume depletion. - 2.
 Personnel: Two licensed attending physicians must independently confirm the diagnosis of death by brain criteria.
-At least one of these physicians must be a neurologist with special qualification in child neurology, or neurosurgeon.
+At least one of these physicians must be a pediatric neurologist, pediatric intensivist and neonatologist, pediatric trauma surgeon, pediatric anesthesiologist with critical care training, or pediatric neurosurgeon.
+Adult specialists should have appropriate neurologic and critical care training to diagnose brain death when caring for the pediatric patient from birth to 18 years of age.
 The other physician would ideally be the patient's attending physician.